Restoring Minnesota’s Impaired Waters

 The St. Louis River is the largest United States tributary to Lake Superior.
 It runs through the Fond du Lac Reservation and the City of Duluth, and has a huge ecologically important estuary where it meets Lake Superior.
 The St. Louis River is affected by sulfate discharge from mining and impaired for mercury in water and in fish tissue along much of its length.
 MPCA data has shown that the level of mercury contamination in fish tissue in lower reaches of the St. Louis River is higher than it is in upstream waters.

 In 2011, EPA provided Minnesota with $1 million to conduct a St. Louis River TMDL study.
 MPCA was a key agency for this process, which also included EPA, the Fond du Lac Band of Lake Superior Chippewa, and the state of Wisconsin.
-The TMDL study and the plan approved by all of the TMDL participants – including MPCA – explicitly included effects of sulfate loading to the river, as well as mercury discharge.
+The TMDL study plan approved by all of the TMDL participants – including MPCA – explicitly included effects of sulfate loading to the river, as well as mercury discharge.
+In early 2013, MPCA abruptly pulled out of the St. Louis River mercury TMDL, claiming that the model all parties had agreed to was unsatisfactory.

-Failure to Conduct St. Louis River Mercury TMDL
+History of St. Louis River Mercury TMDL

 Oct.
 19, 2006